-Remark: Creation of an object of record type can be done by calling ident $0$ and passing arguments in the correct order.
+Remark: Creation of an object of record type can be done by calling $ident_0$ and passing arguments in the correct order.

 '''

 Coq < Record point := { x : nat; y : nat }.

 point is defined

 point_rect is defined

+point_ind is defined

 point_rec is defined

 x is defined

 y is defined

 Coq < Definition a := Build_point 5 3.

 a is defined

 '''

 The following syntax allows to create objects by using named fields.
-The fields do not have to be in any particular order, nor do they have to be all present if the missing ones can be inferred or prompted for (see Section 22).
+The fields do not have to be in any particular order, nor do they have to be all present if the missing ones can be inferred or prompted for (see Section 23).